Our 8th year running!

 - Antonio Henrique de Oliveira Fonseca (Yale University, USA; Spatial Ecology; Twitter @aho_fonseca )

 The course is aimed at masters or doctoral degree candidates, and researchers and professionals with an interest in spatio-temporal data analysis and modelling.
 We also accept undergraduate students.
 Course participants should have basic computer skills and a strong desire to learn command line tools to process data.
 A basic knowledge of python is requested and can it be achieved before the course by following a self-taught online course (e.g. https://geo-python-site.readthedocs.io/en/latest/ followed by https://autogis-site.readthedocs.io/en/latest/).
 Besides, we expect participants to have a specific interest in geographical data analyses, and prior experience in the use of Geographic Information Systems and basic statistic knowledge will be helpful.
 Basic concept of GIS, such as what is a raster/vector, overlays, buffering etc, and basic concept of statistic, such as mean standard, deviation, residuals will be assumed as given.
+Aside from the on-line lectures we estimate other 10-14 hours/week of homowork, material review, modeling implementation, coding, trouble shouting.
 Participants need to have their own laptops with a minimum of 8GB RAM and 40GB free disk space.

 The proposed course intends to provide students with the opportunity to develop crucial skills required for advanced spatial data processing.
 Throughout the course students will focus on developing fundamental and independent-learning skills in advanced data processing – a field that is continuously evolving with the availability of increasingly complex data and ongoing technological advancement.
 A diverse set of complementary and sometimes overlapping tools will be presented for an overview of the universe of open source softwares available for spatial data processing.
 We demonstrate their strengths, weaknesses and key features for various data processing objectives (ex.: modelling, data filtering, queries, GIS analyses, graphics or